Computing homotopy classes for diagrams: Introduction

-Then there exists an algorithm that computes the set $[X, Y]^A$ of homotopy classes of maps\footnote{More precisely, this is the set of morphisms in the homotopy category of $[\icatop, \sSet]$, i.e.\ homotopy classes of maps from a cofibrant replacement of $X$ (in fact relative to $A$) to a fibrant replacement of $Y$.
+Then there exists an algorithm that computes the set $[X, Y]^A$ of homotopy classes of maps\footnote{More precisely, this is the set of morphisms in the homotopy category of $[\icatop, \sSet]$, i.e.\ homotopy classes of maps from $X$ to a fibrant replacement of $Y$ relative to $A$.
 Details are explained in Section~\ref{s:math_background}.} $\ell \colon X \to Y$ extending a given map $f \colon A \to Y$.
-For a fixed $\dim X$, the algorithm runs in polynomial time. \end{theorem} By computing $[X,Y]^A$ we mean the computation of the isomorphism type of this abelian group -- the abelian group structure is described in Theorem~\ref{thm:stable_situation_heaps} and uses the stability condition~\eqref{eq:dimconnectivity}. \begin{remark} There are multiple ways to interpret the condition \eqref{eq:dimconnectivity} in the statement of Theorem~\ref{thm:main_formulation} as one can define dimension and connectivity in multiple ways.
+For a fixed $\dim X$, the algorithm runs in polynomial time. \end{theorem} By computing $[X,Y]^A$ we mean the computation of the isomorphism type of this Abelian group -- the Abelian group structure is described in Theorem~\ref{thm:stable_situation_heaps} and uses the stability condition~\eqref{eq:dimconnectivity}. \begin{remark} There are multiple ways to interpret the condition \eqref{eq:dimconnectivity} in the statement of Theorem~\ref{thm:main_formulation} as one can define dimension and connectivity in multiple ways.
 The most simple one is to use maximum dimension and minimum connectivity i.e.

 One can also treat both the dimension and the connectivity of diagrams $X,Y$ as collections of numbers indexed by the objects of $\mcI$ and Theorem~\ref{thm:main_formulation} holds true even if the stability condition is interpreted in this pointwise way.
-As a further remark, it is even possible to define $\dim X(i)$ as the maximal dimension of a cell at $i$ -- in this way, we may have $\dim X(i) = -\infty$ even if $X(i)$ is non-empty, see~\cite{Vokrinek-algoheaps}. \end{remark}
+As a further remark, it is even possible to define $\dim X(i)$ as the maximal dimension of a cell at $i$, see~Section~\ref{s:diag_spaces}. \end{remark}

 \begin{remark} The assumption $\conn Y \geq 1$ can be easily removed.
 The exact algorithm as described in this paper works also for $\conn Y \geq 0$ since it is based on the Postnikov tower of $\Sigma Y$ which is 1-connected in this case.
 As a matter of fact, it works for $\conn Y \geq -1$, i.e.\ if all the spaces in the diagram are non-empty.
 With a careful treatment of nonconnected spaces it works even in a complete generality, but there is a simpler solution: let $\mcJ \subseteq \mcI$ denote the full subcategory on objects where $Y$ is nonempty.
 Then $[X, Y]^A = \emptyset$ unless $X$ is also empty on $\mcI \smallsetminus \mcJ$, in which case $[X, Y]^A = [X|_\mcJ, Y|_\mcJ]^{A|_\mcJ}$ and we are in the simpler situation $\conn Y \geq -1$ as above. \end{remark}